vpkg-project/vpkg/README.md

-get [packages]                     Fetch and installs packages from the registry or the git repo. help                               Prints this help message. info                               Show project's package information. init [--format=vpkg|vmod]          Create a ".vpkg.json" manifest file into the current directory. install                            Reads the ".vpkg.json" file and installs the necessary packages. remove [packages]                  Removes packages update                             Updates packages. version                            Prints the Version of this program.
+get [packages]                     Fetch and installs packages from the registry or the git repo. help                               Prints this help message. info                               Show project's package information. init [--format=vpkg|vmod]          Creates a package manifest file into the current directory.
+Defaults to "vpkg". install                            Reads the package manifest file and installs the necessary packages. remove [packages]                  Removes packages update                             Updates packages. version                            Prints the Version of this program.